 Focusing on asking more work-style and value-based questions will help you find that amazing fit for your firm.

 Even after joining your team, everyone, not just the new hire should regularly be held accountable to your values.
-Have quarterly reviews to see how well your team fits your values and how they exhibit those values in their daily lives.
+Have quarterly reviews to see how well your team fits your values and how they exhibit your law firm values in their daily lives.

-This may sound like a lot of work, but regularly making sure people are upholding your firm’s values makes it easier to run your firm and make decisions.
+This may sound like a lot of work, but regularly making sure people are upholding your law firm values makes it easier to run your firm and make decisions.

 Now that you have your values and law firm culture established, stay true to them.
 Having defined principles can help you leverage growth in your firm.
 Values give weight to expectations and standards and encourage your staff to aspire to those values.